Bring your family to a creative and fun Summer folk break at Halsway!

 - Games, crafts and outdoor play exploring the environment around us

-All activities are optional, so if you want to take some time out to relax or do your own thing that’s fine, but we do expect children to be supervised by a member of their family at all times.
+All activities will be optional, so if you want to take some time out to relax or do your own thing that’s fine, but we do expect children to be supervised by a member of their family at all times.

-Afternoons are free-time, for trips around this lovely area; there’s plenty to see and do including the West Somerset Railway, the seaside and Exmoor.
-One day a week is left free for you to plan your own day trips, or to relax at the Manor if you prefer.
+Afternoons are free time for trips around this lovely area; there’s plenty to see and do including the West Somerset Railway, the seaside and Exmoor.
+One day a week is left completely free for you to plan your own day trips, or to relax at the Manor if you prefer.

 The holiday is for families and children of all ages who want to experience a fun and creative folk break together.
 We are only accepting bookings from family groups including children.
-Your ‘family’ group can include close friends and relations of all ages, but please note that the organised programme is aimed squarely at providing inclusive family activities, there won’t be any activities aimed solely at adults.
+Your ‘family’ group can include close friends and relations of all ages, but please note that the organised programme is aimed solely at providing inclusive family activities.
+There won’t be any activities aimed solely at adults.

 David Faulkner is a multi-talented musician, dance caller, band leader, vocal coach – you name it! – with many years’ experience in running inclusive and creative folk arts activities and projects in all kinds of community and education settings.
 He is a regular tutor at Halsway – at last year’s Family Folk week, and many times as a key tutor on our annual Bagpipe Weekend!
 He has been playing pipes for over 25 years with groups such as the Eel Grinders and Jon Swayne’s Zephyrus, and performs regularly as a duet with accordionist Steve Turner.
 He has toured in Europe, Canada and America and taught piping courses in the UK and abroad and has worked as a community musician for nearly 20 years.